 Use the left mouse button LMB to select nodes.
-Select multiple nodes by box-selecting all desired nodes using the RMB.
-Alternatively, you can hold down the Ctrl key and left-click on each individual node you want to add tot he selection.
+To box-select multiple nodes hold shift while dragging with LMB or use the RMB.
+Alternatively, you can hold down the Ctrl key and left-click on each individual node you want to add to the selection.
 To move a node, select it and keep the LMB depressed to drag it around the Network Editor.

 Moving Around the Networkedit